An MSF nurse describes a life-changing diagnosis for a patient in Pakistan.

 Much to our surprise each and every lesion they isolated came up as positive.
 She was right and we were wrong.
 This woman was being swallowed up by a parasite and no one knew.

 To us the news was shocking.
 The clinic had never seen a case so severe.
 To her the news meant a diagnosis, and a cure.
-The age limit for the program was 45 years old.
+The age limit for the programme was 45 years old.
 Kaka and I thought she was much older.
 The lesions made it difficult to gauge.
 Proof of age or identification didn’t exist in this community.
 We admitted her regardless.
 Her injections began daily and so did her counseling.

-Months later, I was helping with the malnutrition program in Kuchlak.
+Months later, I was helping with the malnutrition programme in Kuchlak.
 A child came in with their mother and another female.
 As they left, the female came to me and took my face in her hands.
 She smiled with her eyes.
 She was young and happy.
 She said things in Pashto, as she looked at me kindly.
 Kaka asked me if I knew who she was.

 I did.
-I recognized her eyes.
+I recognised her eyes.

-She had been treated for the lesions and her depression, and had been discharged from the program.
+She had been treated for the lesions and her depression, and had been discharged from the programme.
 She looked like a new person, with a new energy, and a new spirit.
 The hope we put back in her life would last an eternity.